 Rule 1.15(a) of the Alabama Rules of Professional Conduct requires that a lawyer must hold property of clients or third persons that is in a lawyer's possession in connection with a legal matter completely separate from the lawyer's own property.
 All lawyers, except those not engaged in active practice pursuant to §34-3-17 and §34-3-18, Code of Alabama, 1975, as amended, must maintain a separate account to hold the funds of clients pursuant to Rule 1.15(j).
-Under Rule 1.15(j), the only lawyers admitted to practice in Alabama who do not have to maintain a trust account are those who do not have an office within the state; do not ever hold funds of clients or third parties; are not engaged in the active practice of law; are judges, attorneys-general, public defenders, U.S. attorneys, district attorneys, on duty with the armed services or are employed by a local, state or federal government entity and are not otherwise engaged in the practice of law; or are corporate or in-house counsel or are law professors and are not otherwise engaged in the active practice of law.
+Under Rule 1.15(j), the only lawyers admitted to practice in Alabama who do not have to maintain a trust account are those who do not have an office within the state; do not ever hold funds of clients or third parties; are not engaged in the active practice of law; are judges, attorneys-general, public defenders, U.S. attorneys, district attorneys, on duty with the armed services or are employed by a local, state or federal government entity and are not otherwise engaged in the active practice of law.